 Eshaness Lighthouse, Atlantic Ocean and Geological Formations

 Please note: This tour involves a moderate amount of walking for approximately 400 yards (about 366 metres), at times over uneven and slippery surfaces and slight inclines, with a few steps to negotiate to get on/off the coach.
-This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
-Guests are advised to wear warm, comfortable clothing in layers with a weatherproof jacket or coat and flat, closed-toe walking shoes, and bring sun protection from the ship.
-The coaches utilised on this tour are air-cooled, and whilst not up to the standards of those found on other excursions, are the best-available in this area.
+This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair as the Cliff Top Walk is not accessible.
+Guests are advised to wear warm, comfortable clothing in layers with a weatherproof jacket or coat and flat, closed-toe walking shoes from the ship.
+The coaches utilised on this tour are air-cooled.
 The tour sequence may vary.